What I Learned Today About Preparing Salads

 When I was a kid, all you could buy was iceberg and maybe some romaine.
 And how about all the options they give you when deciding what to buy?

 Pre-mixed blends, prewashed, triple washed, pre-cut, organic, not organic.
-So you have more choices buying lettuce than options on a new car.
+So you have more choices when buying lettuce than options when buying a new car.

-There are many different types of lettuce available at the supermarket, each with its own unique flavor and texture.
+Different types of lettuce are available at the supermarket, each with a unique flavor and texture.
 Here is a list of some of the most common types of lettuce you can find at the supermarket:

-- Iceberg lettuce - This type of lettuce is known for its crisp, crunchy texture and mild flavor.
+- Iceberg lettuce is known for its crisp, crunchy texture and mild flavor.
 It is often used in salads and sandwiches and is a good choice for people who don't like intense flavors.

 - Romaine lettuce - This type is long and narrow, with a crunchy texture and a slightly bitter flavor.
 It is often used in Caesar salads and is a good source of vitamins and minerals.

-- Butter lettuce - Also known as Bibb lettuce, this type of lettuce has soft, tender leaves and a sweet, buttery flavor.
+- Butter lettuce - Also known as Bibb lettuce, it has soft, tender leaves and a sweet, buttery flavor.
 It is often used in salads and is a good choice for people who prefer milder flavors.

-- Red leaf lettuce - This type has dark red, slightly bitter leaves and a sweet flavor.
-It is often used in salads and sandwiches and adds a pop of color to dishes.
+- Red leaf lettuce has dark red, slightly bitter leaves and a sweet flavor.
+It is often used in salads and sandwiches and adds color to dishes.

-- Green leaf lettuce - This type has tender, dark green leaves and a slightly bitter flavor.
+- Green leaf lettuce has a tender, dark green leaves and a slightly bitter flavor.
 It is often used in salads and sandwiches and is a good source of vitamins and minerals.

-- Spinach - Technically not a type of lettuce, but often found alongside other lettuces in the produce section.
-It has dark green, tender leaves and a slightly earthy flavor.
+- Spinach is technically not a type of lettuce, but it is often found alongside other lettuces in the produce section.
+It has dark green, tender leaves, and a slightly earthy flavor.
 It is often used in salads and smoothies and is a good source of vitamins and minerals.

 - Endive - This lettuce has narrow, crisp leaves and a slightly bitter flavor.
 It is often used in salads and adds a unique texture to dishes.

-- Radicchio - This type of lettuce has red and white leaves with a slightly bitter flavor.
-It is often used in salads and adds a pop of color to dishes.
+- Radicchio - This lettuce has red and white leaves with a slightly bitter flavor.
+It is often used in salads and adds color to dishes.

 What Exactly Is Triple Washed?